Travel.State.Gov > International Travel > Country Information > Qatar International Travel Information

 Be sure to leave Qatar before your visa expires.
 The Qatari Government charges as much as USD $55 for each day that you overstay your visa, up to USD $3,300.

-For further information, see the Qatari Ministry of Interior website.
+For further information, see the Qatari government website.

-Tourist visas: When traveling on a U.S. passport, the Government of Qatar does not require prior visa arrangements and travelers my obtain a free visa waiver upon arrival.
-The waiver is valid for 30 days from the date of issuance and entitles the holder to spend up to 30 days in Qatar, or multiple entries during the 30-day validity.
-Passports must have a minimum validity of six months.
-More information can be found on the Government of Qatar website.
+Tourist visas: When traveling on a U.S. tourist passport, the Government of Qatar does not require prior visa arrangements and travelers may obtain a free visa waiver upon arrival, provided the traveler has six months validity in their passport and a return or onward ticket.
+The waiver is valid for thirty days from the date of issuance and entitles the holder to spend up to thirty days in Qatar, or multiple entries during the 30-day validity.
+The waiver may be extended for a further thirty days.
+More information can be found on the Qatari government website.